Things to do

 Local Crafts and Producers

 There are some beautiful galleries, flavoursome things to discover in noteworthy farm shops and great antique shops in the towns and villages nearby.
-Including; the Textile Conservation Studio near Blickling, Mrs Temples Cheeses at Little Walsingham, Norfolk Lavender at Heacham, flour from the Watermill at Letheringsett, strawberries from Sharringtons, glass blowing in Fakenham at Langham Glass or try some award winning local Norfolk wine.
+Including; the Textile Conservation Studio near Blickling, Mrs Temples Cheeses at Little Walsingham, raw milk and local cheese at The Little Diary in Binham, Norfolk Lavender at Heacham, flour from the Watermill at Letheringsett, strawberries from Sharringtons, glass blowing in Fakenham at Langham Glass or try some award winning local Norfolk wine.
 The nearest farm shops are Walsingham Farm Shop and Back to the Garden

 Walking, Cycling and Sailing